sergiohidalgo818/tfg-utils-and-docs/tuts_and_reports/markdown/synapses_between_hr.md

 ## Introduction
-This document shows the results for the fast synapis between two Hindmarsh-Rose neurons with different models (one the older, the other the new).
+This document shows the results for the fast synapses between two Hindmarsh-Rose neurons with different models (one the older, the other the new).

 ## Parameters
-The parameters choosed are the same that the other doc, $v=0.1$, and $S=1.0$ for the new model and $v=1.0$, and $S=4.0$ for the old model .
+The parameters chosen the same that the other doc, $v=0.1$, and $S=1.0$ for the new model and $v=1.0$, and $S=4.0$ for the old model .

 ## Graphs